Running it over here now, all I had to do was add pdo_pgsql, switch branches, and update the schema. I haven’t noticed any issues yet.

 if your install is on pdo-experimental you should switch back to master branch now.

-Just did a git up and so far it just worked™: no errors, no update screen, no issues updating feeds, no problems.
+git up and so far it just worked™: no errors, no update screen, no issues updating feeds, no problems.
 If I was not reading this thread, I would not have noticed any changes whatsoever – well, apart from lots of git commit messages and files changed.

 that’s the idea, yes